-When registration opens students are able to self-register in the Populi system by using the Registration tab.
-Courses available for the student to register are listed in Populi and on the Course Registration page of the CBTS website.
+When registration opens students can self-register in the Populi system by using the Registration tab.
+Courses available for the student to register are listed in Populi.
+A full listing of courses offered is available through the registration page of the CBTS website.
 Students should take care to select the appropriate term when registering, since the school offers class in both semesters (Fall and Spring) and trimesters (Ordinary, Lent, Easter).
 Students register by selecting the green plus sign under the "enroll" column and then saving the course selection.